Tag Archives: emotional self-regulation

 Sigmund Freud, Ernest Jones

-Rationalisation was described by Freud biographer and psychoanalyst Ernest Jones as an unconscious maneuver to provide plausible explanations that manages unacceptable behavior, motives, or feelings.
+Rationalisation was described by Freud biographer and psychoanalyst Ernest Jones as an unconscious maneuver to provide plausible explanations for unacceptable behaviour, motives, or feelings.

 Gil Diesendruck

-Children as young as ages four to six demonstrated this tactic s in experiments by Bar-Ilan University’s Avi Benozio and Gil Diesendruck.
+Children as young as ages four to six demonstrated this tactic in experiments by Bar-Ilan University’s Avi Benozio and Gil Diesendruck.

-The research team suggested that children learned at young ages to “reframe” disappointing circumstances.
+The research team found that young children learned to “reframe” disappointing circumstances.

-This approach is typically employed by older people to reduce uncomfortable cognitive dissonance, described in classic studies by New School’s Leon Festinger.
+This approach is often used by older people to reduce uncomfortable cognitive dissonance, described in classic studies by New School’s Leon Festinger.

 Leon Festinger

-In Benozio’s and Diesendruck’s experiments, children three, four, five and six years old completed tasks in exchange for stickers that varied in attractiveness to each age group.
+In Benozio and Diesendruck’s experiments, children ages three, four, five and six years old completed tasks in exchange for stickers that varied in attractiveness to each age group.

-The children were permitted to keep these prizes or give them to another person.
+Participants could invest considerable effort or minimal work in activities and could choose to keep these prizes or give them to another person.

 Six year olds who invested substantial effort to obtain attractive rewards were less likely to relinquish stickers to others.